Testing NeuralGCM's capability to simulate future heatwaves based on the 2021 Pacific Northwest heatwave event: Methods

-In the context of AI-based models, there have been several studies and approaches focusing on creating large and huge ensembles to better simulate the extreme events \cite{mahesh2024huge}.
-Similar goal exists using physics-based models, such as ensemble boosting \cite{fischer2023storylines}.
-This is effective in the extent of weather prediction and extreme event simulation, but not suitable for storyline since the dynamical conditions would be different than the target event.
-Here, instead, we introduce ensemble involution, a novel approach for AI-based climate models.
-Unlike ensemble boosting, which expands the ensemble members, ensemble involution begins with a large ensemble and reduces its size by iteratively selecting the most skillful members.
-This method, while seemingly counter-intuitive, aims to improve the prediction of extreme events by focusing on the most reliable trajectories, thereby enhancing the capture of their dynamical evolution.
+In addition to explicitly implementing nudging, we also employed ensembles to mimic the behavior of nudging, providing an alternative way to constrain dynamical conditions.
+Within the context of AI-based models, there have been several studies and approaches focusing on creating large and huge ensembles to better simulate extreme events \cite{mahesh2024huge}.
+While effective for extreme weather prediction, such large ensembles are less suitable for storyline analyses, as their dynamical conditions would diverge from the target event.
+Here, we introduce \textit{ensemble involution}, a novel approach for AI-based weather models for climate applications.
+Instead of expanding the ensemble size, ensemble involution begins with a large ensemble and \textit{reduces} its size by iteratively selecting the most skillful members.
+Though counterintuitive, this method improves the prediction of extreme events by concentrating on the most reliable simulation trajectories, thereby enhancing the representation of their dynamical evolution.

+The ensemble involution process proceeds through the following steps: Initially, a large ensemble of simulations is generated with the stochastic model of NeuralGCM, consisting of a significant number of members (1000 in our case).
+At each time interval (every 24 hours in our study), the instantaneous predicted representative dynamic conditions over a specific domain—specifically zonal and meridional wind at 850 hPa and 500 hPa—are evaluated against the hourly target fields derived from ERA5 reanalysis data.
+We assessed the prediction skill using the coefficient of determination ($R^2$), defined as: